rust-lang/www.rust-lang.org/TRANSLATIONS.md

 * Make sure your language is in the `EXPLICIT_LOCALE_INFO` array in `src/i18n.rs`

-* Restart the website locally everytime you change a local file
+* Restart the website locally every time you change a local file

 ## Special case: Policies